What is the course about?

 - Sequencing your songs to create a theme to your cabaret

 - Performing styles appropriate to cabaret

-- Working with a professional accompanist – segues from speech to song
+- Working with backing tracks recorded by an accompanist – segues from speech to song.

 What will I achieve?